npr/metalogger/README.md

 uses the metalogger library can choose which logging implementation to use at runtime.

 Usage of Metalogger is not limited to just standalone modules.
-Full-blown Node applications may also choose to Metalogger to ensure that a change to a different logging implementation is not a hassle, if and when needed.
+Full-blown Node applications may also choose to use Metalogger to ensure that a switch over to a different logging implementation won't be a hassle, if and when needed.

 ## Installation and Initialization